Golf MK1 hood: Which material should I choose?

 Most Golf MK1 Cabriolets were delivered with a PVC hood.
 The PVC with colour code 401 is a reproduced material with the original grain (Golf MK1 original look).
 It is available in unlimited quantities and produced according to today's standards (due to today's environmental and health requirements, it contains less plasticiser than in the 1980s).

 We also have a few meters of the genuine Benecke/Karmann goods in stock (original quality).
-The colours white (colour code: 413), pebble (colour code: 414) and red (colour code: 415) are original Volkswagen colours and correspond to the goods as ordered ex works for the Golf Cabriolet.
+The colours white (colour code: 413) and pebble (colour code: 414) are original Volkswagen colours and correspond to the goods as ordered ex works for the Golf Cabriolet.
 In addition, our Golf MK1 Cabriolet PVC hoods are welded on the sides and cannot be visually distinguished from the original hood.

 Since we bought the discontinued material from remaining stocks at a high price, we had to include a surcharge in the price.
 These hoods are usually not in stock and are produced for you within 1-2 working days.